aarushisahejpal/comm-618/assignment4_1.md

 This is a request under the California Public Records Act.
 Pursuant to that law, I request access to and copies of the following records:

-1. The total number of use of force incidents reported by the San Jose police department, separated by year and by type of force used from 2017 - 2022.
+1. The total number of use of force incidents reported by the Palo Alto police department, separated by year and by type of force used from 2017 - 2022.
 If possible, please provide the definitions of the different types of force.

 2. A list of all officer involved shootings from 2017 - 2022.